MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/opening-and-assessing-issues.md

 #### Is this a bug or feature?

-Issues that clearly describe functionality behaving differently than intended, should be labeled as "Type: Bug."
-However, if the is issue is describing functionality that the MRTK was never designed for, consider adding the "Type: Feature Request" label.
+Project issues that clearly describe functionality behaving differently than intended should be labeled as "Type: Bug."
+However, if the Project issue is describing functionality that was never designed for, consider adding the "Type: Feature Request" label.

 #### Is there a known workaround?

-Clearly explain any known workarounds for the described issue.
+Clearly explain any known workarounds for the described Project issue.
 If a workaround is of low impact and results in no loss of functionality, the issue's priority should be considered low.

 ## Assigning issues

-If you know who can fix the issue, then assign the issue to the Contributor or Contributors.
+If you know who can fix the Project issue, then assign it to a Contributor or Contributors.
 However only assign an issue to Contributors who are able to act in a timely manner.
 The assigned Contributors are responsible for resolving the issue in a reasonable amount of time.

-If it will take weeks for an individual to start work on the issue, consider leaving the assignees field blank.
-An unassigned issue will signal that it is available for other organizations or individuals to work on.
+If it will take weeks for an individual to start work on the Project issue, consider leaving the assignees field blank.
+An unassigned issue will signal that it is available for other organizations or Contributors to work on.

-If a particular organization must resolve the issue and it’s unclear what individual will do the work, use the "Needs: [Org Name] Attention" label and provide a comment explaining your reasoning.
+If a particular organization must resolve the issue and it’s unclear what Contributor will do the work, use the "Needs: [Org Name] Attention" label and provide comment explaining your reasoning.

 ## Milestone assignment

-Milestones should be used sparingly, since GitHub issues can only receive one milestone and affiliate organizations may have differing priorities or goals.
+GitHub [milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) should be used sparingly.
 Only assign a milestone if the milestone has a clear dependency on the issue.

 Before a new milestone can be created in the repository, the new milestone must be approved by the project Maintainers, following the decision making rules in the [GOVERNANCE.md](../GOVERNANCE.md) file.

 ### GitHub project assignments

-In place of assigning a milestone, consider assigning issues to a GitHub project.
-An issue can have multiple project assignments, and each maintainer can manage their own GitHub projects and the priorities within those projects.
+In place of assigning a milestone, consider assigning issues to a GitHub [project](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects).
+An issue can have multiple project assignments, and each Project Maintainer can manage their own GitHub projects and the priorities within those projects.